 How to Get PTSD Disability from the VA

-Veterans may also make a separate VA disability claim.
-Many veterans with PTSD quality for VA disability benefits.
-They should file a claim for monthly tax-free compensation with Veteran Affairs they are suffering from PTSD as a result of a traumatic event that occurred while they were on active duty.
+A military veteran may also make a separate VA disability claim with Veterans Affairs.
+Many veterans with PTSD qualify for VA disability benefits.
+They should file a claim for monthly tax-free compensation with Veteran Affairs if they are suffering from PTSD as a result of a traumatic event that occurred while they were on active duty.
 Claims must be made in writing and submitted to the appropriate VA regional office.

-Veterans who are suffering from a PTSD disability should also consider applying for a VA loan which can be used for buying, repairing, or refinancing a home or for retrofitting a home for specific disabilities stemming from a physical injury or other impairment.
+Veterans who are suffering from a PTSD disability from their military service should also consider applying for a VA loan which can be used for buying, repairing, or refinancing a home or for retrofitting a home for specific disabilities stemming from a physical injury or other impairment.

-If you are experiencing the debilitating effects of PTSD stemming from a traumatic event in your past, you may be eligible for SSDI from the SSA or VA benefits from the Veterans Benefits Administration.
+If you are experiencing the debilitating effects of PTSD stemming from a traumatic event in your past, you may be eligible for social security disability insurance (SSDI) from the SSA or VA compensation benefits from the Veterans Benefits Administration.
 Speak to your medical team about your symptoms and how they are interfering with daily functioning.
-Ask them about helping you make a claim and whether they think you will be awarded benefits.
+Ask them about helping you make a claim and whether they think you will be awarded a VA benefit for disability compensation.
 Do additional research online and consult with an attorney, if possible.

 There are numerous symptoms of PTSD that can interfere with daily life and even result in long term disability.
 You are a victim of circumstances that caused your illness and you should not feel any stigma in applying for benefits.
 Just like any other illness, if you have been injured to such an extent that you can no longer support yourself, you are entitled to receive assistance from the government.